Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 i) Foreign Currency Risk

 Foreign Exchange Risk arises on all recognised monetary assets and liabilities and on highly probable forecasted transactions which are denominated in a currency other than the functional currency of the Company.
-The Company has foreign currency trade payables and advance from customers.
+The Company has foreign currency trade payables and advances from customers.

 The Foreign Exchange Risk Management Policy of the Company requires it to manage the foreign exchange risk by transacting as far as possible in the functional currency.